ianboyko/uniforlsp/content/english/documents/consumer_law/debt-problems-a-credit-counsellor-might-help.md

 If you are having debt problems and are not sure what to do, contact your Unifor Legal Services Plan office immediately !

---: Submitted by Kathleen Howes
+<div align="right">Submitted by Kathleen Howes</div>
---: Staff Lawyer
+Staff Lawyer
---: Metro Toronto Office
+Metro Toronto Office

 > _Disclaimer: This article is intended for general information only and not to provide specific legal advice.
 There is no attorney-client relationship established by reading this article.
 It does not replace competent legal advice from a lawyer who is licensed to practice in your jurisdiction._